Paul Robeson Conference and Gala

 Through the years, the conference has featured panel discussions on a range of legal issues.
 At the gala, BLSA recognizes a distinguished alumni with an award and the organization's current leadership discuss their latest initiatives with attendees.

-The Columbia Law School Black Law Students Association (BLSA) are proud to host the 24th Annual Paul Robeson Conference.
-The 2018 Paul Robeson Conference will take place on February 3 at 9:00 AM – 5:30 PM EST in Low Library.
-Register now!
+The Columbia Law School Black Law Students Association (BLSA) proudly hosted the 24th Annual Paul Robeson Conference.
+The 2018 Paul Robeson Conference took place on February 3 at 9:00 AM – 5:30 PM EST in Low Library.

-The theme for this year’s Black Law Students' Association 24th Annual Paul Robeson Conference is The Way Forward: Living in Power.
-Our conference will feature panels on the following topics: Disenfranchisement & Voting Power, Mental Health, Public Schools, and Entrepreneurship.
+The theme for this year’s Black Law Students' Association 24th Annual Paul Robeson Conference was The Way Forward: Living in Power.
+Our conference featured panels on the following topics: Disenfranchisement & Voting Power, Mental Health, Public Schools, and Entrepreneurship.

-There will be Black Businesses present throughout the day that you can support during the conference.Vendors will include: Byas & Leon , CeeCee's Closet NYC, Designsbybolaji, Dlachae, DaSpotNYC, Elo Lip Care, G + Co Apparel, Hecho en Harlem , Made-Organics, Q-Made It, Y-Juice, LLand more.
+Black Businesses were present throughout the day during the conference.Vendors included: Byas & Leon , CeeCee's Closet NYC, Designsbybolaji, Dlachae, DaSpotNYC, Elo Lip Care, G + Co Apparel, Hecho en Harlem , Made-Organics, Q-Made It, Y-Juice, LL and more.

-Arva Rice, Esq. will give the keynote address during lunchtime.
+Arva Rice, Esq. was the keynote address.
 Arva Rice is President & CEO of the New York Urban League (NYUL).
 Prior to joining NYUL, she served as the Executive Director of Project Enterprise.
 Previously she served as the founding Executive Director of Public Allies New York, and Program Director of an Economic Literacy Initiative at Girls Inc.

-Temitope Yusuf will be our BLSA Young Alumni Award Recipient.
+Temitope Yusuf was our BLSA Young Alumni Award Recipient.
 Yusuf, a partner in a New York law firm, specializes in government enforcement & white collar criminal defense, labor and employment and complex litigation.
 She currently serves as the Deputy Independent Consultant for one of the world’s largest financial institutions.

 Schedule of Events